dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning.md

 This is one such example demonstrating end-to-end training in FL with decentralized data.

-Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) where federation learning can be used.
+Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) which we had seen in [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) before, where federation learning can be used.
 Important result obtained is board is neural language model trained using FL demonstrated better performance than a model trained with traditional server-based collection and training.

 # Privacy